Csega/csega.github.io/_posts/2019-09-18-how-to-set-up-idl-python-bridge-linux.markdown

 Using IDL with Python under linux is not easy, a few hacks need to be applied (especially the python3 --> python renaming), but after that, you have a nice, running bridge in both direction.

-I hope you find this tutorial useful, please contact me!
+I hope you find this tutorial useful.
+If you have any questions/comments/suggestions, please contact me!

 [idl-python-bridge]: http://www.harrisgeospatial.com/docs/Python.html
 [idl-startup-file]: http://www.harrisgeospatial.com/docs/StartupFiles.html